-- (3) If it is intended to do anything that may cause structural damage to a building, the application must be made to a Supreme Court judge. - (4) The application must- - (a) be sworn and state the grounds on which the warrant is sought; and - (b) include information specified in the responsibilities code about any warrants issued within the previous year in relation to the place or a person suspected of being involved in the commission of the offence or suspected offence to which the application relates. - (5) The justice, magistrate or judge (the "issuer") may refuse to consider the application until the police officer gives the issuer all the information the issuer requires about the application in the way the issuer requires.
+(3) If it is intended to do anything that may cause structural damage to a building, the application must be made to a Supreme Court judge.

+(4) The application must-

+- (a) be sworn and state the grounds on which the warrant is sought; and - (b) include information specified in the responsibilities code about any search warrants issued within the previous year in relation to the place or a person suspected of being involved in the commission of the offence or suspected offence to which the application relates.